-- Losh, Elizabeth, et al. Understanding Rhetoric.
-3rd edition.
-(MacMillan) - Orwell, George.
+- Chambers, Becky.
+Record of a Spaceborn Few. - Losh, Elizabeth, et al. Understanding Rhetoric.
+3rd edition. - Orwell, George.
 Nineteen Eighty-Four.
-(HarperCollins)

-All other readings, and the writing guide, are posted to MyClass.
+The writing guide and other readings are posted to myClass.
 Students are responsible for ensuring that they can access these files.

-DELIVERY MODE: Lecture/discussion
+DELIVERY MODE: On-Campus